- Enjoy a thrilling helicopter ride to Everest Base Camp

-Fit and well-acclimatized, you'll have two tougher trekking days, which bring great rewards in terms of the outstanding Himalayan panoramas which they allow us.
-You start out today with a descent of around 30 minutes and then follow a trail on the south side of the Bhote Kosi River, through the tiny village of Pare.
+Today begins the first of two tougher trekking days, both of which bring great rewards in terms of the outstanding Himalayan panoramas you'll see.
+You'll begin the day's trek with a 30-minute descent, then follow a trail on the south side of the Bhote Kosi River through the tiny village of Pare.

-You then climb gradually through beautiful rhododendron, pine, and bamboo forest to arrive at the glacier of Kongde Peak where you have stunning views of Everest, Lhotse and Ama Dablam.
-This is a very new trail, built specifically for the Yeti Mountain Home Lodge, and you are unlikely to see many other trekkers at all on this section.
-Although the trail is well built, it does cross some very steep ground and there is one short section where cables are used as handrails to safeguard progress.
+You'll then climb gradually through rhododendron, pine, and bamboo forests to arrive at the glacier of Kongde Peak, where you have stunning views of Everest, Lhotse, and Ama Dablam.
+This is a newer trail, and you are unlikely to see many other trekkers in this section.
+Although the trail is well built, it does cross some very steep ground, and there is one short section where cables are used as handrails to safeguard progress.

 At Kongde, you'll settle into the lodge and then head outside for a walk to enjoy some of the best views in the Everest region.
-From atop Kongde, you'll have panoramic views of the entire Khumbu region, and of Everest, Ama Dablam, and other mighty Himalayan peaks.
+From atop Kongde, you'll have panoramic views of the entire Khumbu region and Everest, Ama Dablam, and other mighty Himalayan peaks.

 Trekking time: 5-6 hours

-Day 8: Rest day in Kongde (optional day hike to Farak Ri)
+Day 8: Rest Day in Kongde or Day Hike to Farak Ri

-For those who wish to make the excursion to Farak Ri (16,404 feet/ 5000 m), we have an early start to catch the best views.
-It will take us two-to-three hours to reach the top of this viewpoint peak.
-From the summit, we are treated to a panoramic view of the entire Khumbu Valley, including four of the six highest peaks in the world: Everest, Lhotse, Makalu, and Cho Oyu.
-Returning to Kongde we take lunch on the terrace with our birds-eye view over Namche and Khumjung village, and the rest of the day is free for relaxing or further walks in the area.
+For those who wish to make the excursion to Farak Ri (16,404 ft / 5,000 m), it's an early start to make it to the top of the peak for sunrise.
+From the summit, you'll be treated to a panoramic view of the entire Khumbu Valley, including four of the six highest peaks in the world: Everest, Lhotse, Makalu, and Cho Oyu.
+Returning to Kongde, you'll have lunch on the terrace with views over Namche and Khumjung village.
+The rest of the day is free for relaxing or further walks in the area.

-Day 9: Heli tour to Everest Base Camp & Fly back to Kathmandu.
+Day 9: Heli Tour to Everest Base Camp, Fly to Kathmandu

-After an early breakfast, instead of trekking back the way you came, you'll be picked up in Kondge for a private helicopter tour in the Himalaya.
+After an early breakfast, you'll be picked up in Kondge for a private helicopter tour in the Himalaya instead of trekking back the way you came.
 You'll get aerial views of Ama Dablam, Thamserku, Kantega, Lhotse, and Nuptse.
-Stop at Everest Base Camp, before flying all the way back to Kathmandu.
+Stop at Everest Base Camp, before flying back to Kathmandu.